roquegv/Silent-Print-ERPNext/README.md

 So far, this app covers the following scenarios:
 1. Silent Printing from standard Point of Sale (POS)
 2. Silent Printing from any document via Custom Script.
 In this case, you could have many printers connected to your computer and the app will allow you to print to them silently (see example bellow).
+3. Print from any device (even from the ones that are not connected to the printers)

 ## How to install it
 Like any other standard frappe app: